Skip to main content

 Why does my phone feel more rewarding than working on my goals?

 Your phone delivers fast, variable dopamine with zero effort, while goals require slow, sustained effort for delayed rewards.
 Your brain defaults to the cheaper option.
 This is not a character flaw.
 It is basic neuroscience.
-The solution is not more willpower but better environment design: make the phone harder to access and your goals easier to start.
+The solution is better environment design, not more willpower.

 Ready to stop making excuses?